sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/110 - match.md

         "match": [
           {
             "type": "includes",
-            "text": "match the first line succeeding this line" },
+            "text": "match this line, then anchor on the first line after it" },
           {
             "type": "first"